freenas/freenas-docs/userguide/storage.rst

-The recommended method for expanding the size of a ZFS pool is to pre-plan the number of disks in a vdev and to stripe additional vdevs using :ref:`Pool Manager` as additional capacity is needed.
+The recommended method for expanding the size of a ZFS pool is to pre-plan the number of disks in a vdev and to stripe additional vdevs using :ref:`Pools` as additional capacity is needed.

 However, this is not an option if there are no open drive ports and a SAS/SATA HBA card cannot be added.
 In this case, one disk at a time